Spend five days in the pristine boreal forest of central Sweden experiencing our largest and most fascinating wildlife in their natural habitat.

 Fresh inner sheet

-Toilet: There wont be any toilet during the night in wolf territory since we choose the location for the camp depending on where the wolves are.
-You will have to go in the forest.
+Toilet: There may not be any toilet during the night in wolf territory since we choose the location for the camp depending on where the wolves are.
+You may have to go in the forest.

 LOCATION & HOW TO GET THERE